Pkrysinski/react-developer-portfolio/README.md

 - - - - -
 WHEN I load the portfolio,
 THEN I am presented with a page containing a header, a section for content, and a footer.
+>DONE: Header, content section, and footer all stubbed up and functional.

 - - - - -
 WHEN I view the header,
 THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio.
+>DONE: Finally got the React Routing working!
+Navigation titles now function as working links to tell the react-router-dom what to replace in the content section of the page with whichever link's component was clicked.

 - - - - -
 WHEN I view the navigation titles,
 THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted.

 - - - - -